ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-8-practice-mixed-code.rst

    :prefix: 1-8-
    :start: 1

-Unit 1 Mixed Up Code Practice
+Mixed Up Code Practice
 ==============================

-Try to solve each of the following.
+Try to solve each of the following mixed-up code problems or try the experimental switch between mixed up or write code versions of these problems on the next page instead.

+For these mixed up code problems, drag the blocks into the correct order.
 Click the *Check Me* button to check each solution.
 You will be told if your solution is too short, has a block in the wrong order, or you are using the wrong block.
 Some of the problems may have an extra block that isn't needed in the correct solution.
+After 3 tries, you can ask for help and some of the blocks will be combined.
 You can solve these on your phone or other mobile device!

-Experimental: You can choose to solve an associated write code problem instead of the mixed up code problem.

-.. selectquestion:: select_muc_wc1
-   :fromid: ch4ex1muc, muc_wc1
-   :toggle:

-.. reveal:: reveal_muc1
-   :showtitle: Reveal Mixed-up Code Problem if not selected above
-   :hidetitle: Hide
-   :optional:

 .. parsonsprob:: ch4ex1muc
         :numbered: left
         :practice: T
         :adaptive: